 The Web Console is ready to be connected to a Circus system, given its endpoint.
 By default the endpoint is tcp://127.0.0.1:5555.

 Once you hit Connect, the web application will connect to the Circus system.

-With the Web Conse ole logged in, you should get а list of watchers, and a real-time sta tus of the two Circus proce esses (ci rcusd and circusd- stats).
+Console logged in, you get list of watchers, and real-time of the Circus circusd-stats). status two processes (circusd and